Talking with Children/Tweens

 Talking with tweens…

-Most tweens will need a more in-depth conversation about why they should avoid porn (and more than just a set of online safety rules) than kids aged 8 to 10 years.
+Most tweens will need a more in-depth conversation about porn (than just a set of online safety rules) and this is the age they are most likely to be exposed to porn or search for it themselves.
 They may be a bit awkward discussing porn but will often still consider parents ‘the experts’ on sex, so will be more open and receptive to parent input than later in the teen years.

 Here are some conversation starters to get you underway…

-Q: Why shouldn’t tweens watch porn?
+Q: Should tweens watch porn?

 Q: If you have seen porn already, how did it make you feel?